 We typically enter into short-term unconditional purchase obligations with asset-based providers reserving space on a guaranteed basis.
 The pricing of these obligations varies to some degree with market conditions.
 We only enter into agreements that management believes we can fulfill.
-Historically, we have met these obligations in the normal course of business.
-Management believes, in line with historical experience, almost all committed purchase obligations outstanding as of December 31, 2017 will be fulfilled during 2018 in the ordinary course of business.
+In the regular course of business, we also enter into agreements with service providers to maintain or operate equipment, facilities or software that can be longer than one year.
+We also regularly have contractual obligations for specific projects related to improvements of our owned or leased facilities and information technology infrastructure.

-Our foreign subsidiaries regularly remit dividends to the U.S. parent company after evaluating their working capital requirements and needs to finance local capital expenditures.
+Our foreign subsidiaries regularly remit dividends to the U.S. parent company after evaluating their working capital requirements and funds necessary to finance local capital expenditures.
 In some cases, our ability to repatriate funds from foreign operations may be subject to foreign exchange controls.
-At December 31, 2017, cash and cash equivalent balances of \$446 million were held by our non-United States subsidiaries, of which \$47 million was held in banks in the United States.
-Earnings of our foreign subsidiaries are not considered to be indefinitely reinvested outside of the United States and, accordingly, historically a deferred tax liability has been established for all undistributed earnings, net of foreign related tax credits, that are available to be repatriated.
+At December 31, 2018, cash and cash equivalent balances of \$444 million were held by our non-United States subsidiaries, of which \$2 million was held in banks in the United States.
+Earnings of our foreign subsidiaries are not considered to be indefinitely reinvested outside of the United States.